matteee23/TUIDE_Linguistic_Code_Switching_and_Sentiment_Analysis/README.md

 | GRLS | 18.0% | 0% | 82.0% |

 ## Interpretation

-**The lyrics tell a different story than the marketing**: English dominates every track, ranging from 67% to as high as 98% of lines (*GRLS*).
-Korean plays a clearly secondary role, peaking at 23.3% in *Flip-Flop Girl*, and French appears only marginally (2%, exclusively in *GRLS*). **Japanese was not detected in any of the five tracks.** In other words, the "multilingual fusion" the group is promoted on seems to live mainly in the group's visual/promotional concept and possibly in the audio production style, rather than in the lyrics themselves (**at least for this debut EP**).
+* **multilingual fusion**: English dominates every track, ranging from 67% to 98% of lines.
+Korean plays a secondary role, peaking at 23.3% in *Flip-Flop Girl*, and French appears only marginally (2%, exclusively in *GRLS*). **Japanese was not detected in any of the five tracks.** Basically, the "multilingual fusion" of the group is promoted, for now, only in the group's visual/promotional concept, rather than in the lyrics themselves (**at least for this debut EP**);

-**On sentiment**: most lines across the album are classified as neutral (43–82%), which is fairly typical of short pop lyric lines lacking strong emotional context on their own.
-Two tracks stand out: *Flip-Flop Girl* has the most upbeat profile (48.3% positive, only 5% negative), while *Echo* is the clear outlier with the album's highest negative share (19.5%) and almost no positive lines (2.4%) — suggesting a more melancholic tone that contrasts with the rest of the EP.
+* **sentiment**: majority of the lines in the album are classified as neutral (43–82%).
+Two tracks have to be put in evidence: *Flip-Flop Girl* has the most "positive" profile (48.3% positive, only 5% negative), while *Echo* has the album's highest negative share (19.5%) and almost no positive lines (2.4%), suggesting a more melancholic tone that contrasts with the rest of the EP.

 ## Limitations

-- **Spanish and French detections are likely false positives**: there is no indication TUIDE recorded any lyrics in Spanish or French; the model's predictions (Spanish up to 17.9% in *SUN KISS* and French around 2% in *GRLS*) were most likely short ad-libs or phonetically ambiguous lines misclassified due to the line-by-line, out-of-context approach.
+- **Spanish and French detections are probably false positives**: until now, TUIDE didn't record any lyrics in Spanish or French.
+The model's predictions (Spanish up to 17.9% in *SUN KISS* and French around 2% in *GRLS*) were phonetically ambiguous lines misclassified due to the line-by-line, out-of-context approach.
 This was manually verified line by line and should be treated as a known weakness;
-- **Very small sample**: five songs is not enough to generalize about the artist or genre beyond this specific EP.
+- **small sample**: five songs is not enough to generalize about the artist or genre beyond this specific EP.
 Since they are a novel group, this analysis could be extended in the future for obtaining a more precise answer;
-- **Line-level classification lacks context**: both language detection and sentiment models were applied to isolated single lines, which is harder than analyzing full passages — short or ambiguous lines are more error-prone.
+- **single lines approach**: both language detection and sentiment models were applied to single lines, which is harder because short or ambiguous lines are more error-prone.

 ## Reproducing this analysis

-1. Get lyrics for the five tracks (e.g. via the Genius API) and save them locally as `ABD_lyrics.txt`, `SUNKISS_lyrics.txt`, `Echo_lyrics.txt`, `Flip_Flop_Girl_lyrics.txt`, `GRLS_lyrics.txt`: these files are gitignored and must be sourced independently for copyright reasons;
+1. Get lyrics for the five tracks and save them locally as `ABD_lyrics.txt`, `SUNKISS_lyrics.txt`, `Echo_lyrics.txt`, `Flip_Flop_Girl_lyrics.txt`, `GRLS_lyrics.txt`: these files are gitignored and must be sourced independently for copyright reasons;
 2. Install dependencies: `pip install lingua-language-detector transformers torch`;
 3. Run `TUIDE_LD.py`.

 ## License

-Code in this repository is released under the MIT License.
+Code released under the MIT License.
 Song lyrics are not included and remain the property of their respective rights holders.